joshuarichards001/josh.work/content/hedges.md

 ## Ticker Tracker

 Ticker Tracker was the solution I had been looking for.
 A platform where you could view all of your assets together to see a snapshot of how they performed.
-I shared the platform with several subreddits ([PersonalFinanceNZ](https://www.reddit.com/r/PersonalFinanceNZ/comments/nfys7y/tracking_your_whole_portfolio_made_easier/), [fiaustralia](https://www.reddit.com/r/fiaustralia/comments/njoox7/tracking_your_whole_portfolio_made_easier/), [ausstocks](https://www.reddit.com/r/ausstocks/comments/njopbp/tracking_your_whole_portfolio_made_easier/)) and got really positive feedback!
+I shared the platform with several subreddit's ([PersonalFinanceNZ](https://www.reddit.com/r/PersonalFinanceNZ/comments/nfys7y/tracking_your_whole_portfolio_made_easier/), [fiaustralia](https://www.reddit.com/r/fiaustralia/comments/njoox7/tracking_your_whole_portfolio_made_easier/), [ausstocks](https://www.reddit.com/r/ausstocks/comments/njopbp/tracking_your_whole_portfolio_made_easier/)) and got really positive feedback!
 I resolved a bunch of feature requests and bugs from the comments as they came up.

 ![img](../images/hedges/tickertracker.png)

-- The Managing Director of [BusinessDesk](https://businessdesk.co.nz/) reached out for a potential collaboration
+- The Managing Director of a leading financial news website reached out for a potential collaboration
 - [Hatch Invest](https://www.hatchinvest.nz/) reached out in a [comment](https://www.reddit.com/r/PersonalFinanceNZ/comments/nfys7y/comment/gz7fhts/?utm_source=share&utm_medium=web2x&context=3) stating the project was shared around the office and the team thought it was 'very cool'.
 - A number of software engineers reached out, offering their assistance in developing the platform.